sparshsah/foggy-ml/README.md

 # ml
 homebrew machine learning (inspired by a variety of tutorials, blogs, and StackOverflow answers on the Web)

-## FANN: (Arbitrary-Depth, Arbitrary-Width) Feedforward Artificial Neural Network
+## fann
-A step-by-step Python implementation of simple deep learning for binary classification
+A step-by-step Python implementation of simple deep learning for binary classification: An arbitrary-depth, arbitrary-width feedforward artificial neural network.
+Source code in `fann.py`, demo in `fann.ipynb`.